gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

 .. admonition:: Tasks

     #.
-Using the range function, write a for loop that displays the numbers from 0 to 5.
+Using the range function, write a for-loop that displays the numbers from 0 to 5.
     #.
-Using the range function, write a for loop that displays the numbers from 0 up to but not including 10.
+Using the range function, write a for-loop that displays the numbers from 0 up to but not including 10.

     .. dropdown::
             :icon: codescan